 What’s the legacy you’ll leave behind?

 If you can visualize it, it’s already a reality.

 Pillar #4: Belief in Self & Your Product

 Every success is built on a strong belief in yourself and your product.

-What this means to me: If you believe in yourself and your product (doesn’t need to be a literal product – could be art, a service you offer, volunteering, etc.), you will do more, be more, invest more, and take more chances on your dream.
+What this means to me: If you believe in yourself and your product (it doesn’t need to be a literal product – it could be art, a service you offer, volunteering, etc.), you will do more, be more, invest more, and take more chances on your dream.

 If you’re lacking belief, you will do less, be less, invest less, and take fewer chances to get to where you want to go.
 Disappointment will follow.

 Observe your actions.
 Are you doing everything in your power?
 Having conversations you don’t want to have?
 Making financial investments you’re scared to make?
 Taking daily actions even when you’re tired, exhausted, and overworked?

 Or, are you holding back?